Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 • “The research shows a relationship between”, etc.

-2. Interpretations of Results
+2. Interpretation of Results

-Your audience will expect you to provide meanings of the results, although they might seem obvious to you.
-The results and their interpretations should be linked to the research questions so the reader can understand the value your research has added to the literature.
+Your audience will expect you to provide the meanings of the results, although they might seem obvious to you.
+The results and their interpretations should be linked to the research questions so that the reader can understand the value your research has added to the literature.

-There are many ways of interpreting the data, but your chosen approach to interpreting the data will depend on the type of research involved.
+There are many ways of interpreting the data, but your chosen approach to interpreting the data will depend on the type of research methods involved.
 Some of the most common strategies employed include;

 • Describing how and why you ended up with unexpected findings and explaining their importance in detail